Uk Heo

-Uk Heo is a university distinguished professor of political science in the University of Wisconsin–Milwaukee.
+Uk Heo is university distinguished professor of political science at the University of Wisconsin–Milwaukee.

+He is the Editor-in-Chief of Asian Survey since 2019.
+Asian Survey is one of the oldest journals focusing on Asian politics and society, which is managed by the Institute of East Asian Studies at the University of California-Berkeley and published by the University of California Press since 1932.

 Education

 Heo obtained his B.A. from Yonsei University in Seoul, Korea.
 He then went on to earn his MA degree from the University of Wyoming and finally his Ph.D. from Texas A&M University.